alchemy-color/color-negative-inversion/README.md

 7. For web publishing, flatten the image, convert the color space to sRGB, and export.

-## 3. Creating a XMP profile
+## 3. Creating an XMP profile
 Creating the negative conversion XMP profile to be applied to TIFF and RAW files.

 * Reverse the negative in Photoshop to taste.
-* Run the “🜃 Create negative reversal LUT” action.
+* Run the “🜃 4.
+Create negative reversal LUT REC.2020” action.
 * You will be prompted to open the file "Negative Reversal LUT.png".
+You can add an extra step that records the loading of the HALD file from your local storage.
 * Then you will be prompted to save the file with the embedded LUT.
 Do not overwrite the original "Negative Reversal LUT.png" file.
 * Convert the resulting PNG file into a .cube 3D LUT in https://sirserch.github.io/lut-creator-js/.
 * Open the negative tiff in the camera raw dialogue.
 Switch off HDR if selected by default.